mootw/snout-scout/docs/Match Scouting.md

-Scout will select the match they want to scout and the team.
+obScout will select the match they want to scout and the team.
 They will be presented with a start button (to be pressed on the start buzzer) Match time will automatically be recorded